SimonXIX/personal_server_docker/README.md

 # Docker Compose and Nginx configuration for simonxix.com

-This repository is the Docker Compose and Nginx configuration for the SSD virtual server running https://simonxix.com and https://rlc.sandcats.io.
+This repository is the Docker Compose and Nginx configuration for the SSD virtual server running https://simonxix.com and other *.simonxix.com websites.
 It's potentially useful for anyone looking to deploy WordPress, Sandstorm, GoAccess, Joplin Server, or PHP against Nginx in Docker Compose.

 ## Technical details